numpy/numpy.org/content/en/case-studies/blackhole-image.md

     <footer align="right">—Katie Bouman, <cite>Assistant Professor, Computing & Mathematical Sciences, Caltech</cite></footer>
 </blockquote>

-## About Event Horizon Telescope
+## About The Event Horizon Telescope

 The [Event Horizon telescope (EHT)](https://eventhorizontelescope.org), is an array of eight ground-based radio telescopes forming a computational telescope the size of the earth, designed to study extreme objects in the universe with unprecedented sensitivity and resolution.
-The worldwide network of radio-telescopes comprises a virtual telescope based on a technique called very-long-baseline interferometry (VLBI).
+The worldwide network of radio telescopes comprises a virtual telescope based on a technique called very-long-baseline interferometry (VLBI).
 Using this technique, the EHT is able to achieve an angular resolution of [20 micro-arcseconds][resolution] — enough to read a newspaper in New York